Mootly/mp_errors/README.md

 The constructor takes three optional arguments.

-1. (array) - An array of status codes.
+1. Status Codes (array) - An array of status codes.
 See the format below.
-2. (bool) - Whether to allow existing status codes to be replaced or not when the code is matched by a new entry.
+2. Replace Flag (bool) - Whether to allow existing status codes to be replaced or not when the code is matched by a new entry.
 Default is false.
 True will override at any time.
-3. (int) - Length of status log.
+3. Log Size (int) - Length of status log.
 Default is 100.

 It is recommended that you create a single class instance and load it into your other objects as a depedency.
 For example: